 The largest component of the Alaskan groundfish fisheries by landed weight, vessels and processors is the full coverage category (including catcher processors and participants in limited access privilege programs), and activities in this category were not issued waivers in 2020.
-Additionally, requirements for deployment of EM was not waived for trawl catcher vessels fishing under the trawl EM EFP and only a few trips were released from coverage under the fixed gear EM portion of the partial coverage category for circumstances when an EM service technician was unable to travel.
+Additionally, requirements for deployment of EM wereas not waived for trawl catcher vessels fishing under the trawl EM EFP. and oOnly a few trips were released from coverage under the fixed gear EM portion of the partial coverage category for circumstances when an EM service technician was unable to travel.

 Performance Review Objectives